Early intervention: what is it?

 Your doctor might do a formal assessment of your child.
 The assessment should give you an understanding of your child’s current skills, as well as delays in your child’s skills and development.

-The assessment should include a treatment plan designed to work on the delays in your child’s development.
+The assessment should include a support plan designed to work on the delays in your child’s development.
 The paediatrician might say your child needs a particular type of early intervention and give you a referral for early intervention services.

 If you don’t have a diagnosis or experts are having trouble reaching a diagnosis, that’s OK.
 The paediatrician might say that your child is slow in reaching developmental milestones, like speech or mobility, because of developmental delay.
 You and the paediatrician can use this information to work out which early interventions will best target your child’s delays.